Business Model Assessment

 After filling out all the nine blocks of the canvas, a SWOT analysis may be used in conjunction with the Business Model Canvas to provide the basis for marketing strategy and decision-making.
 To analyze the strengths and weaknesses, as well as the opportunities and threats of each building block, you must:

-1. Map the business model using the Business Model Canvas.
+1. Map the business model using the Business Model Canvas;

-2. Score each block from 1 to 10 (1 for very weak and 10 for very strong).
+2. Score each block from 1 to 10 (1 for weak and 10 for strong);

 4. Those blocks classified between 1-5 are weaknesses/threats.
 And those above five are potential strengths/opportunities.

-Evaluation Criteria from Morris, Schindehutte, Richardson and Allen, 2006
+Evaluation Criteria from Morris, Schindehutte, Richardson, and Allen, 2006

 For Morris, Schindehutte, Richardson, and Allen, the business model assessment must include: